The 14 Best Lightweight Moisturizers for a Barely-There Feel and Otherworldly Glow

 (Image credit: Julia Marzovilla)

-What to Look For in a Lightweight Moisturizer
+What to Look For In a Lightweight Moisturizer

 • Ingredients

 A lightweight moisturizer will feel thinner on the skin, but that doesn't mean it will sacrifice hydration.
 "Heavier moisturizers are thicker and have more occlusive ingredients, whereas lightweight moisturizers have more humectants," explains Dr. Boakye.
-An occlusive ingredient helps to lock hydration into the skin (making it more suitable for dry skin types), while a humectant attracts water to the skin to combat dehydration.
+An occlusive ingredient (like petrolatum in Vaseline) helps to lock hydration into the skin (making it more suitable for dry skin types), while a humectant attracts water to the skin to combat dehydration.
 Look for hydrating ingredients like glycerin, urea, hyaluronic acid, and ceramides in your moisturizer to ensure your skin will receive adequate moisture.

 If inspecting the INCI list isn't your thing (which helps to decode skincare ingredients), Dr. Boakye says to look for terms like weightless, gel, serum, or oil-free on the packaging.